If you need to change your return

 To view this, sign in using your Government Gateway user ID and password and choose ‘View statements’ from the left-hand menu.

 If you’re owed tax

 To claim a refund, go to ‘Request a repayment’ from the left-hand menu within your HMRC online account.
 Allow 4 weeks for your refund to be sent to your bank account.

-You may not get a refund if you have tax due in the next 35 days (eg for a payment on account).
+You may not get a refund if you have tax due in the next 35 days (for example for a payment on account).
 Instead, the money will be deducted from the tax you owe.